Thunderbird (John Proudstar): Publication history

 Writer Len Wein and artist Dave Cockrum created Thunderbird for the new X-Men, specifically to be a member of the team who would fail the entrance exam.
 Having already decided that the previously introduced characters Sunfire and Banshee would fail the exam, Wein and Cockrum felt it would be unrealistic for only older characters to "flunk out", and set about creating a new character to fit this role.
 After developing Thunderbird, however, they decided that they liked the character — his costume in particular — too much to write him off after only one issue, and decided to keep him on.

 The character debuted in Giant-Size X-Men #1 (May 1975).
 While working on the first issues of the regular series, the creative team realized that having Thunderbird as a regular character was problematic.
 According to Cockrum, "...we created him as an obnoxious loudmouth, and we already had an obnoxious loudmouth in Wolverine.
 So one of us decided to kill him off after all, just for shock value."
 Chris Claremont, who scripted the story, confirms that it was Wein who decided to kill the character, and added, "He figured there are two ways to do this.
 One, you spend years, if not decades, building up a relationship between the audience and a character, building the emotional bonds between them so when something happens to that character the audience is devastated.
 Or you do it right off the bat, when no one is expecting it."
 The story culminating in Thunderbird's death appeared in X-Men #94-95.

 In 2000, for the 25th anniversary of the introduction of Thunderbird, writer Scott Lobdell and artist Aaron Lopresti did a two-issue series about the character, with a cover by Art Adams.
 Marvel Comics never published the series.
 At the same period, after nine years of absence, Chris Claremont returned to the X-Men to take over the titles.
-According to Brian Cronin from Comic Book Resources, there were likely two events that lead to the cancellation of this mini-series.
+According to Brian Cronin from Comic Book Resources, there were likely two events that led to the cancellation of this mini-series.
 Firstly, Claremont introduced a new X-Man character Neal Shaara with the codename Thunderbird.
 Secondly, Claremont had his own project for the 25th anniversary: X-Men: Black Sun, which had a spotlight comic on the various members of the All-New, All-Different X-Men, including one on Thunderbird with his partner Wolverine.
 In 2010, the character appeared in the front of a teaser featuring X-Men characters believed to be dead titled "All New, All Different".
 Thunderbird was one of the feature characters in the 2011 two-issue limited series Chaos War: X-Men.

+John Proudstar was resurrected in the main comics continuity in X-Men: The Trial of Magneto #5 (2021), over 45 years after his death.
+He starred in a solo one-shot Giant-Size X-Men: Thunderbird #1 (2022), where he received a new costume.

+Thunderbird will be getting a solo X-Men project.